AdvancedPhotonSource/cohere/docs/source/config_rec.rst

     device = [0,1,2,7]

 - algorithm_sequence:
 | mandatory, defines sequence of algorithms applied in each iteration during modulus projection and during modulus.
 The "*" charcter means repeat, and the "+" means add to the sequence.
 The sequence may contain single brackets defining a group that will be repeated by the preceding multiplier.
 The alphabetic entries: ER, ERpc, HIO, HIOpc define algorithms used in this iteration.
 The entries will invoke functions as follows: ER definition will invoke 'er' and 'modulus' functions, the ERpc will invoke 'er' and 'pc_modulus', HIO will invoke 'hio' and 'modulus', and HIOpc will invoke 'hio' and 'pc_modulus'.
 The pc_modulus is implementation of modulus with partial coherence correction.
-If defining ERpc or HIOpc the pcdi feature must be activated.
-If not activated, the phasing will use modulus function instead.
+In second example the sequence contains subtriggers, explained in  :ref:`formula` page.
-| example:
+| examples:
 ::

     algorithm_sequence = "2* (20*ER + 180*HIO) + 2* (20*ERpc + 180*HIOpc) + 20*ERpc"
+    algorithm_sequence = "20*ER.LPF0.PHM0 + 180*HIO.LPF1 + 2* (20*ER.SW0 + 180*HIO.SW1) + 20*ER.SW2"

 - hio_beta:
 | optional, default is .9.
 A parameter used in hio algorithm.